-The MANDA lab is interested in recruiting one PhD student at the moment.
+The MANDA lab seeks to recruit one PhD student.
 We are looking for talented PhD candidates interested either in

 Topic 1: Investigating human memory using lifelogging, virtual reality (VR), and EEG/fMRI

 Topic 2: Computational studies of neural dynamics underlying human memory and learning using invasive recordings from the human brain (using shared datasets).

 The candidate will be responsible for 1) developing and optimizing data collection using lifelogging and other wearable devices 2) developing and implementing behavioral testing methods using VR and eye-tracking 3) designing experiments with concurrent neural recordings (EEG/fMRI) 4) presenting results at conferences and writing research papers.

 The candidate will be responsible for 1) developing novel methods to characterize and quantify neural dynamics by analyzing shared datasets of invasive recordings from humans and animals 2) making open-source software for the methods that they develop 3) designing experiments with neural recordings (EEG/fMRI) to test novel hypotheses about neural dynamics underlying human memory and learning 4) presenting results at conferences and writing research papers.

 The candidate will also be encouraged to write grants and will be provided support for the same.